Suyashjj/expressJs/README.md

 # 📝 Express.js Notes

-This repository contains my personal notes and code snippets while learning **Express.js** from scratch.
-It includes topics like basic routing, middleware, static files, form handling, MVC structure, and working with file streams.
+This repository contains my personal notes and hands-on practice while learning **Express.js** from [Thapa Technical](https://www.youtube.com/@ThapaTechnical) on YouTube.
+It’s a mix of concepts, code snippets, and mini-projects I built to strengthen my understanding.

 ---

+## 🙋‍♂️ Why This Repo?

+> I created this as a **learning-in-public** repo.
+While going through Thapa Technical’s tutorials, I made sure to write clean, organized code and keep track of what I understood.
+> It helps me revise faster and may help others who are just starting out with Express.js.

+---

 ## 📂 Folder Structure

-- `form-submission` – Handling HTML form data using Express
+- `form-submission` – Handling HTML form data using Express (`POST`, `req.body`)
-- `mvc` – Organizing Express apps using the MVC (Model-View-Controller) pattern
+- `mvc` – Organizing Express apps using MVC (Model-View-Controller) pattern
-- `public` – Static files like HTML, CSS used in Express apps
+- `public` – Static files like HTML and CSS served using `express.static`
-- `streams` – Reading and writing files using Node.js streams
+- `streams` – Working with file streams (`fs.createReadStream`, `fs.createWriteStream`)
-- `url_project` – A small project for URL shortening using Express
+- `url_project` – A mini-project using Express for basic URL shortening

 ---